pixelated/pixelated-dispatcher/README.md

 The entire user agent management is delegated to:

-## pixelated-dispatcher server
+## pixelated-dispatcher manager

-The server is not accessible from the web and is responsible for managing the lifecycle of the instances.
+The manager is not accessible from the web and is responsible for managing the lifecycle of the instances.
 It provides a RESTful API to create/start/stop/delete/... agents.
 It uses [docker](https://github.com/dotcloud/docker) to isolate the agents from each other and to provide the necessary runtime environment.